natewoodward/natewoodward.github.io/_posts/2019-12-09-monitoring-java-memory-usage-with-jstat-and-check-mk.md

 This option is used to set the threshold for each service check.
 The value you give a threshold is used as the `;warn;crit;min;max` values for [Check MK's metrics](https://checkmk.com/cms_localchecks.html#perfdata).
-Read Check MK's documentation for a complete description of metrics work.
+Read Check MK's documentation for a complete description of how metrics work.

 To explain by way of example, suppose you want Check MK to put the OldGen and PermGen service checks into Warning state if they go over 98%, and Critical state if they go over 99%.